Why is Prednisone Making You Feel Old?

 Prednisone is the #1 drug that causes osteoporosis.
-To learn more about how, read this article.
-Both osteoporosis and osteonecrosis are permanent side effects to prednisone that do not heal or disappear when prednisone is stopped.
+(To learn more about this, read this article).
+Both osteoporosis and osteonecrosis are permanent side effects of prednisone that do not heal or disappear when prednisone is stopped.

 Arguably the worst side effect of prednisone, osteonecrosis, is when the joints erode, waste away, and are destroyed.
 Osteonecrosis is also called avascular necrosis (AVN), and it primarily affects the hip joint requiring a hip replacement surgery.